ably77/eks-gateway-poc/README.md

 ## Lab 2 - Deploy Revision based Istio using Gloo Mesh Lifecycle Manager <a name="lab-2---deploy-revision-based-istio-using-gloo-mesh-lifecycle-manager-"></a>

 **NOTE**
 This runbook assumes that you already have Gloo Mesh installed as described in `main`.
-Please refer to the `main` branch for instructions to install Gloo Platform.
+Please refer to the `main` branch for instructions to install Gloo Platform if it has not already been deployed.

 We are going to deploy Istio using Gloo Mesh Lifecycle Manager.